-- All our skin care and bath and shower base products have passed product safety assessment, so you can feel reassured that they are both safe to use and meet EU regulations.
+- All our skin care and shower products have passed product safety assessment, so you can feel reassured that they are both safe to use and meet EU regulations.

 - Do not take any essential oils internally.
 If accidentally swallowed do not induce vomiting and drink at least 1 pint of water gradually to dilute.
 Seek medical advice immediately and tell the GP what and how much you have consumed.

 - Avoid contact with the eyes and if this does happen wash your eyes thoroughly, making sure you irrigate underneath the eyelids.
 Seek medical advice if irritation persists.